TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 disable it, as it doesn't provide any functionality that is used by The Misinformation Game.
 The toggle to disable Google Analytics is highlighted in [Figure 4](#fig4).

+You may also be asked if you wish to enable Gemini for Firebase, as well as join the Google Developer program.
+We recommend that you **disable** Gemini, and **do not** join the develop program as these are not needed for this project.

 <figure id="fig4">
     <img src="diagrams/disabling-analytics.png" alt="figure 4" height="348" />
     <figcaption>